Frank Hague standing outside his residence at 2600 Hudson (later Kennedy) Boulevard.

 Hague and Roosevelt were not always in accord politically.
 In 1940, FDR chose to support the candidacy of Charles Edison for governor of New Jersey.
 Edison, the son of New Jersey resident and inventor Thomas A. Edison, publicly made it known that he was independent of any one's influence that kept Hague at a safe distance.
 Once he was elected Edison forgave the railroads millions of dollars in back taxes and proposed a state tax on municipalities where they operated.
 This irritated Hague who found himself with no recourse.
 The railroad lobby controlled the state legislature, the branch of state government Hague could not penetrate.

 As mayor, Hague reportedly earned a salary between $7500 and $8000 a year.
 But his lifestyle defied that salary range.
 He lived in a fourteen-room duplex apartment on the ninth and tenth floors at 2600 Kennedy (then Hudson) Boulevard.
 The top floor rooms offered the mayor a panoramic view east across the Hudson River, south to the Bayonne and west to Newark Bay.
 One main attraction on the ninth floor was a mahogany paneled library.
-Hague had homes in Deal, NJ, said to cost $125,720, and Miami Beach, Fl; he also used a rented suite at the Plaza Hotel in New York City and took frequent vacations to Paris with his wife.
+Hague had homes in Deal, NJ, said to cost $125,720, and Miami Beach, FL; he also used a rented suite at the Plaza Hotel in New York City and took frequent vacations to Paris with his wife.
 Hague enjoyed the "sport of kings" and was frequently observed at the racetrack, ready to place his bets with $1000 bills.
-He donated a $50,000 marble altar at St. Aeden's R.C.
-Church on Bergen Avenue in memory of his parents.
+He donated a $50,000 marble altar at St. Aedan's Roman Catholic Church on Bergen Avenue in memory of his parents.
 Hague traveled in a bulletproof automobile and was flanked by bodyguards.

 What was the source of Hague's wealth?
 True to his anti-big business bias, Hague's wealth did not come from deals with major corporations of the times.
 The revenue for his extravagances, it is claimed, came from paybacks from real estate deals in the city, a percentage of the city's gaming operations (numbers' racket, card games and off-track betting, frequently referred to as "Horse Bourse"), and local patronage.
 The latter came from the three-percent salary kickback, known as "rice pudding," charged to the annual salaries of municipal employees and the mandatory thirty-percent return on salary raises.
 According to Fleming this brought Hague between $500,000 to $1,000,000 a year (39-40).
 When residents asked where the money was spent, the response was that they were used for "political purposes" (Alexander 121).
 Alexander, in his study of comparable local American communities and their payrolls, claims Hague ingratiated himself from a bloated payroll of employees in city departments with questionable job descriptions and one of the best paid police and fire departments.